ericcapo/marky-coco/README.md

 You can modify parameters for each step in the file workflow/Snakefile or workflow/genesearch.sh.

 ## OUTPUTS
-This software will produce a folder {sample}_outputs that include outputs
+This software will produce a folder {sample}_outputs including:
-* {sample}_hgcA_final.txt includes, for each detected gene, the gene id, the number of reads, gene length (bp), coverage values (nb of read/bp), taxonomic identification (txid) and the amino acid sequences.
-SEE IMPORTANT NOTES.
+* a file hgcA_final.txt with: the gene id, the number of reads, gene length (bp), coverage values (nb of read/bp), taxonomic identification (txid) and the amino acid sequences.
+See <b>IMPORTANT NOTES</b> for data intepretation.
-* {sample}_hgcB_final.txt includes, for each detected gene, the number of reads, gene length (bp), coverage values (nb of read/bp) and the amino acid sequences.
-SEE IMPORTANT NOTES.
+* a file hgcB_final.txt with: the gene id, the number of reads, gene length (bp), coverage values (nb of read/bp) and the amino acid sequences.
-* {sample}_rpoBb_final.txt and {sample}_rpoBa_final.txt includes, for each gene, the gene id, the number of reads, gene length (bp), coverage values (nb of read/bp)
+* a file rpoBb_final.txt and a file rpoBa_final.txt with: gene id, the number of reads, gene length (bp), coverage values (nb of read/bp).
-* {sample}_fastp.html and {sample}_fastp.html are outputs files for the fastp step
+* a file fastp.html and and a file fastp.html that are outputs for the fastp step.
-* {sample}_bowtie2.log provide informations about the number of mapped reads
+* a file bowtie2.log that is output for the bowtie2 step.

 ## IMPORTANT NOTES
 * <b>Not all detected hgcA gene homologs are true hgcA genes</b>.
 True hgcA genes are only the ones with the following amino acids motifs: NVWCAAGK, NVWCASGK, NVWCAGGK, NIWCAAGK, NIWCAGGK or NVWCSAGK